truongluan303/truongluan303/README.md

 - 👋 Hi, I’m Hoang Truong.
 But just call me Luan
 - 👀 I’m interested in Java, C++, and Python
-- 🌱 I’m currently learning Computer Science at SJSU
+- 🌱 I’m currently majoring in Computer Science at SJSU
 - 📫 How to reach me: truongluan303@gmail.com

 <!---